-Section 1.1 You are enrolled in Sharp Direct Advantage, which is a Medicare HMO
+Section 1.1 You are enrolled in Sharp Direct Advantage Gold Card (HMO), which is a Medicare HMO

 You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan.
+We are required to cover all Part A and Part B services.
+However, cost sharing and provider access in this plan differ from Original Medicare.

-There are different types of Medicare health plans.
-Sharp Direct Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Sharp Direct Advantage Gold Card (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.